Hōjō Ujiteru

 Hōjō Ujiteru (北条 氏照)(1540? – August 10, 1590) was a Japanese samurai, who was the son of Hōjō Ujiyasu and lord of Hachiōji Castle in what is now Tokyo.
+He fought in the Siege of Odawara (1561) and Battle of Konodai (1564).

-In 1568, Ujiteru defended Takiyama castle from Takeda Shingen.
+In 1568, Ujiteru defended Takiyama Castle from Takeda Shingen.
 Later in 1569, Ujiteru and his brother Hojo Ujikuni commanded a major force at the Battle of Mimasetoge, where they unsuccessfully attempted to prevent Takeda Shingen from withdrawing to his home province of Kai after besieging the Hōjō's core castle at Odawara.